General questions about Managed Service for PostgreSQL

 - Number of hosts for the cluster and the availability zone for each host.

-For a detailed guide, see Getting started with Managed Service for PostgreSQL.
+For detailed instructions, see Getting started with Managed Service for PostgreSQL.

 The minimum number of hosts depends on the selected type of storage: